Isolog schools: Tenth anniversary

 The Chairman/CEO of the group of schools is Engr Isaac Ogunidipe. and vice chairperson/Proprietor is Mrs Rachel Ogundipe.
 Celebrations were held at Isolog Junior School, Akute, Ogun State for the tenth anniversary.
 A long-service award/gala night was held to cap the one-week of activities which featured a rally, public lecture, cultural display, football matches, drama, inter-school debates and a thanksgiving service.

-Outstanding Academic Performance
+Outstanding academic performance

 The two colleges in the group continue to excel in academic performance every year.
-In 2015 academic session, the two colleges emerged the schools with the best results in the NECO and WAEC SSC Examinations in Lagos and Ogun States.
+In 2015 academic session, the two colleges emerged the schools with the best results in the NECO and WAEC SSC examinations in Lagos and Ogun States.

-In Lagos State; Isolog College Ojodu emerged with the best overall results in both NECO and WAEC SSC Examinations in Lagos State.
-The School also emerged with overall second best result in NECO SSCE in Nigeria.
-The School was also the best in the PZ's Chemistry Competition in Lagos State.
+In Lagos State, Isolog College Ojodu was with the best overall results in both NECO and WAEC SSC examinations in Lagos State.
+The school also emerged with overall second best result in NECO SSCE in Nigeria.
+The school was also the best in the PZ's Chemistry Competition in Lagos State.

-Similarly, in Ogun State; Isolog College Akute emerged the School with the overall best result in NECO SSC Examination in Ogun State in 2015 academic session and in the 2016 Session for the second year running.
+In Ogun State, Isolog College Akute was the school with the overall best result in NECO SSC examination in Ogun State in 2015 and 2016.

-Isolog Group is known for its tough stance on Examination malpractice and academic fraud.
-Any form of Examination Fraud carries instant expulsion and prosecution.
+Isolog Group is known for its tough stance on examination malpractice and academic fraud.
+Any form of examination fraud carries instant expulsion and prosecution.